Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Evaluation

 \subsection{Results}

-\subsubsection{Perceived usefulness (RQ1)}
+\subsubsection{Perceived Usefulness (RQ1)}

+\revIII{The collected ratings indicate that the LLM-generated feedback was generally perceived as useful ($M = 3.6$, $SD = 1.3$ by rating; see Fig.~\ref{fig_feedback}). } \footnote{\revIII{For perceived usefulness, the problem-specific ratings were as follows: Problem 1 (\mbox{$n = 36, M = 3.6, SD = 1.3$}), Problem 2 (\mbox{$n = 8, M = 3.4, SD = 1.6$}), Problem 3 (\mbox{$n = 6, M = 3.0, SD = 1.1$}), Problem 4 (\mbox{$n = 5, M = 4.2, SD = 0.8$}), Problem 5 (\mbox{$n = 5, M = 3.8, SD = 0.8$}), and Problem 6 (\mbox{$n = 4, M = 4.8, SD = 0.5$}). }} \revIII{Because the problems were rated with unequal frequency, the rating-level mean gives greater weight to more frequently rated problems.
+We therefore examined the estimate's sensitivity to the aggregation method.
+Averaging ratings within each problem first and then across the six problems yielded essentially the same value ($M = 3.8$; the six problem means ranged from $M = 3.0$ to $M = 4.8$).
+Likewise, comparing the most frequently rated problem (Problem 1: \mbox{$M = 3.6$, $SD = 1.3$}) with the remaining five problems (\mbox{$M = 3.7$, $SD = 1.2$}) led to the same conclusion.
+The estimate was therefore insensitive to the choice of aggregation method.
+Because several students rated more than one problem, this estimate should be interpreted at the level of ratings rather than individual students.}}

-Participating students generally rated the LLM-generated feedback as useful ($M=3.6$, $SD=1.7$, see Fig.~\ref{fig_feedback}).
-Within students' elaborations on their ratings, $n=10$ students reported that the feedback was very helpful for understanding and solving the problem, while $n=4$ students positively noted the adaptivity of the feedback.
-Specifically, a student giving a rating of 5/5 wrote, \begin{quote}
+Within students’ elaborations on their ratings, we identified ten reports stating that the feedback was very helpful for understanding and solving the problem, while in four cases the adaptivity of the feedback was described positively. \revIII{Specifically, a rating of 5/5 was further explained,} \begin{quote}

-"I am impressed by how well the AI understood the formulas I created and the reasoning behind them, even without me defining the variables I used beforehand."\footnote{This and all following quotes were translated from German to English by the authors.} \end{quote} In contrast, $n=12$ students criticized that the feedback was not sufficiently adaptive with regard to their individual solutions.
+"I am impressed by how well the AI understood the formulas I created and the reasoning behind them, even without me defining the variables I used beforehand."\footnote{This and all following quotes were translated from German to English by the authors.} \end{quote} In contrast, feedback was criticized twelve times for not being sufficiently adaptive with regard to individual solutions.
 Specifically, a 3/5 rating came with the comment, \begin{quote}

-"My solution would have worked on the first try, but a more complicated approach was suggested to me", \end{quote} and a 2/4 rating with, \begin{quote}
+"My solution would have worked on the first try, but a more complicated approach was suggested to me", \end{quote} and a 2/5 rating with, \begin{quote}

 "[…] although my idea was correct, the AI said that it wasn’t quite right because I had positioned the axis differently." \end{quote}